theQuert/XPS-9360-macOS/README.md

  ##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), install [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/), then enter `SMBIOS` to do same things above.

   - Running `XPS9360.sh` with the instructions as below
-   -  After mounting the EFI partition with Clover Configurator or running the following commands in Terminal below
+   -  After mounting the EFI partition with Clover Configurator or running the following commands below in terminal..
-   -  Find the disk name of EFI partition with the command
+   -  Find the disk name of EFI partition with the command.
    ```BASH
       sudo diskutil list
    ```